theafolayan/setup-laravel/README.md

 ```bash
 sudo ./setup_laravel_nginx_ssl.sh
 ```
-The script will prompt you for the following information:
+The script will prompt you for:

-- Domain name: Provide the domain name you want to use for your Laravel app (e.g., example.com).
+- Application name and domain.
+- Confirmation that DNS A records for the domain and www subdomain point to the server IP.
-- GitHub repository URL: Provide the URL of the Laravel project repository (e.g., https://github.com/username/laravel-app.git).
+- Laravel repository URL.
+- Which database to install (MySQL, PostgreSQL, or none) and the database name, username, and password.
+- Whether to run a full system upgrade and whether to install Memcached for caching.

 ## Step 4: SSL Setup
 The script will automatically configure SSL using Let's Encrypt for the provided domain.